 CONS OF SOCIAL MEDIA MARKETING

-- Organic reach is dying.
+- Organic reach is decaying.
 Most social media sites have made high-profile decisions to reduce the organic reach of their networks, in favour of promoting paid advertising channels.

 Account Based Marketing

-Most B2B companies will have a few "white whales" - target customers so large or renowned that landing a deal with them could revolutionise the company.
+Most B2B SaaS companies will have a few "whales" - target customers so large or renowned that landing a deal with them could revolutionise the company.

 Account based marketing is a targeted approach to outbound, designed to strategically engage with target accounts, and nurture them towards a point of sales-readiness.
 Using tools like pay per click advertising, retargeting and email nurturing, marketing teams can work intimately with sales to land dream customers.